How to Avoid Travel Scams

-I was scammed by a dog.
+My story: I was scammed by a dog.

 I stayed in a cabin on the Kampot River in Cambodia.
 The grounds had a wonderful restaurant, motorbikes for rent and a really friendly Black Lab-looking dog who came to me for belly rubs every time I left my cabin.
 Then at night, when I was all tucked into my mosquito net listening to the geckos make that noise that I thought was a bird, I’d hear the dog walk up the steps of my cabin and lie down in front of my door.

 I thought he was the sweetest dog.
 Guarding the solo woman in the camp at night.
 He never made a sound, and by morning when I’d get up for breakfast, he’d be gone.

 Then the time came for me to check out and move to Sihanoukville.
 I packed up my bag and went to the front porch to get my sneakers.
 I hadn’t needed them the whole time I was on this resort.
 That’s when the dog’s true motives came to light.

 That’s why he would lie down at my door at night.
 He ate the shoelaces from both of my sneakers.
 I didn’t see him on that last morning.
 I’d like to think he was hiding out of shame, but he probably found another sucker who left their shoes on their front porch.